 It all boils down to money, in simplified terms.
 A capsule wardrobe’s main advantages are to minimize not just clutter but expense.
 And when it comes to clothing expense, fast fashion is a major contributor while also being one of the biggest environmental sustainability issues faced by the clothing industry.
 The United States alone produces more than 15 million tons of textile waste every year.

 By reducing the amount we spend on fast fashion, we help reduce its effect on our environment.
 We can, instead of buying fast fashion items that have several drawbacks, opt for quality, slow fashion pieces from various sources.
-We can build a lovingly curated sustainable capsule wardrobe that will last us years, and provide more personal meaning.
+We can build a lovingly curated sustainable wardrobe that will last us years, and provide more personal meaning.
 After all, fashion is art, and your clothing is a daily expression of you, your moods and your choices.

 But how does one go about doing all of this?